Meet Your Midwest Plant Healthcare Expert

 Midwest Regional Technical Manager

-In early 2018, Kevin joined the Arborjet team, accepting a position which supports both Arborjet and Ecologel products in the turf, ornamental, and golf markets; developing new business around the country; and providing technical knowledge to lawn care operation, landscape and all other sectors of the green industry.
+Rob has joined the Arborjet team as the new Midwest Regional Technical Manager.
+He will support both Arborjet and Ecologel products in the turf, ornamental, and golf markets; developing new business around the country and providing technical knowledge to lawn care operation, landscape and all other sectors of the green industry.

 Have you seen these pests on your home?